Andrew Peshko

-Bishop Andriy Peshko is the Bishop of Toronto and of the Eastern Eparchy of the Ukrainian Orthodox Church of Canada.
+Andriy Peshko is the Bishop of Toronto and of the Eastern Eparchy of the Ukrainian Orthodox Church of Canada.

 Youth and education

-Bohdan Peshko Богдан Пешко) was born on April 27, 1972 in Hriada, Zhovkva Raion, Lviv Oblast, Ukraine.
+Bohdan Peshko Богдан Пешко) was born on April 27, 1972, in Hriada, Zhovkva Raion, Lviv Oblast, Ukraine.
 In 1979, he entered elementary school and received his Certificate of Secondary Education in 1989.

 In 1989, he enrolled in the St. Petersburg Theological Seminary, from which he graduated in 1993.

-From 1994 to 1995, he studied at Christ the Savior Theological Seminary of the American Carpatho-Rusyn Orthodox Diocese of the Ecumenical Patriarchate in Johnstown, Pennsylvania under the omophorion of Metropolitan Nicholas (Smisko) of Amissos.
+From 1994 to 1995, he studied at Christ the Savior Theological Seminary of the American Carpatho-Rusyn Orthodox Diocese of the Ecumenical Patriarchate in Johnstown, Pennsylvania, under the omophorion of Metropolitan Nicholas (Smisko) of Amissos.

 From 1995-1999 he completed the full course of the Kyiv Theological Academy.
 On December 25, 2000, the Academic Council of the Kyiv Theological Academy awarded him the Candidate (degree) in Theology – after the defence of his dissertation titled: "Historical–Liturgical Research of the Rites of Installation and Ordination in the Orthodox Church".